 - Longer independent play times.
 It works I promise.
 When children dive into their worlds they can be lost for hours.
 Just last week Asher played uninterrupted, with just two Hot Wheels cars, for an hour because he was so engrossed in the world he had created with those simple cars.
 When our children create their imaginative world, they often stick with it for some time.

 There are loads of open-ended toys out there.
 Some will be made of more natural materials such as wood and cloth while others are plastic and may be bright in color.
 Personally, I like to keep with toys that do not make noise or have lights.
 I find it keeps the kiddos focused and keeps me from wanting to bang my head on the wall.

-There is no need to get bogged down with the brand of toy so long as they are providing the above listed benefits.
-Below are a few examples of the easiest and best open ended toys for children.
+There is no need to get bogged down with the brand of the toy so long as they are providing the benefits listed above.
+Below are a few examples of the easiest and best open-ended toys for children.

 - Building Blocks.
 They can be wooden, colored, plastic, big, or small.
 The important thing is they require a child to ‘do something’ with them and they are able to be used in more than one way.
 Children can build houses, cars, or castles.
 The possibilities are truly endless.

 - People figures: Some might think these sort of things only belong in a doll house but what about super heroes, families, or workers of the world?
 Our children can use figurines to pretend to be any role a person would take in the world.
 With these toys children can practice human interactions, improve their empathy, and work through handling their emotions.